Plastic Bronchitis: John's Story

 John’s cardiologist told the family about a new treatment for lymphatic leaks that was having great success in Philadelphia.

-The Center for Lymphatic Imaging and Interventions, a joint program of Children’s Hospital of Philadelphia (CHOP) and the Hospital of the University of Pennsylvania (HUP), has treated hundreds of adults and children with lymphatic leaks and lymphatic flow disorders, making it the largest and most active treatment program of its kind in the world.
-Yoav Dori, MD, PhD, a pediatric cardiologist at CHOP, and Maxim Itkin, MD, an interventional radiologist at HUP, have pioneered a nonsurgical procedure to locate and close leaks in the lymphatic system.
+The Jill and Mark Fishman Center for Lymphatic Disorders has treated hundreds of adults and children with lymphatic leaks and lymphatic flow disorders, making it the largest and most active treatment program of its kind in the world.
+Yoav Dori, MD, PhD, a pediatric cardiologist at CHOP, pioneered a nonsurgical procedure to locate and close leaks in the lymphatic system.

 The center uses dynamic contrast MR lymphangiography (DCMRL), an advanced lymphatic imaging test, to map out the anatomy of the central lymphatic system and determine the location of the leaks.
 Doctors then perform a minimally invasive procedure to reach the sources of the leaks and then seal them with a special glue.
 When the leaks are closed, the lymphatic system responds by building new pathways for fluid drainage back into the venous system.